Gakuto1112/CatMaid/.github/READNE.md

   ![Wink](./README_Images/action_wink.gif)

 - Players bell sounds when walking and jumping (can be disabled in [avatar settings](#avatar-settings)).
-  - The volume of the bell sounds will be reduced to 1/5 when sneaking.
+  - The volume of bell sounds will be reduced to 1/5 when sneaking.

 - Plays cat hurts sounds when taking a damage.